MONARCH CASINO AND RESORT INC (MCRI)

 $43,981

-Deloitte was retained starting in the second quarter of 2024, giving it a tenure of approximately two years — well below the 25-year threshold that would trigger concern.
+Deloitte was retained in the second quarter of 2024, giving it approximately two years of tenure — well below the 25-year threshold that would raise an independence concern.
 Non-audit fees (tax services of $43,981) represent only about 6.8% of audit fees ($647,613), comfortably below the 50% threshold.
-Deloitte is a Big 4 firm and fully appropriate for a company of MCRI's $1.8B market cap.
-No restatements or other red flags are present.
+Deloitte is a Big 4 firm appropriate for a $2.2 billion market-cap company.
+No restatements or other red flags are disclosed.

 Overall Assessment